QuincyGrant/QuincyGrant.github.io/_pages/about.md

-But for now, this'll do.
+Though, for now, this'll do.
 Welcome!